z-Vaughan/S3Bridge/docs/README.md

 ## Adding New Services

-See [SERVICES.md](SERVICES.md) for complete guide on adding new service tiers to the Universal S3 Library.
+See [SERVICES.md](SERVICES.md) for complete guide on adding new service tiers to the S3Bridge.

 ## Production Features